 Blend all the ingredients together.
 Cover the dough and place it in your refrigerator for a couple of hours.

-When you pull it out of the refrigerator the dough will look like the photo below.
+When you remove the covered bowl from the refrigerator the dough will look like the photo below.
 The bran buds or “All-Bran” have soaked up the liquids and expanded.
 You now have a nice thick dough ready to bake off.

 Place in the center rack and bake at 350 degree’s until they have risen and are golden brown.
 About 20-25 minutes.
 When you touch the center they should spring back, just like a cupcake, when done.

 Let cool for a few minutes.
 Remove from the muffin tin using a knife, and place in a bread basket.
 Serve warm with butter and honey.
 This muffin dough can be stored up to 7 weeks in your refrigerator in an air tight container, and baked when needed.
 They are truly superb!
 My kids, grand baby, and even Mars LOVE these muffins.
 I have never served these muffins where the dinner guest didn’t rave about them and ask for seconds!

 They go great with Chicken Rice Casserole or Grilled Chicken Cordon Bleu!
 They work for breakfast or for dinner.
 They are a great side bread to go with a big healthy salad!
 You can even bake up a batch before school and feel good about letting your kids have one as they are running out the door!